cryologger/ice-tracking-beacon/Documentation/INSTALLATION.md

 * Watch debugging window for compilation errors
 ![image](https://github.com/adamgarbo/cryologger-ice-tracking-beacon/assets/22924092/c82fb874-a910-4be7-866c-09b41ea7edb9)

-## Step 7: Connect Harware
+## Step 7: Connect Hardware
 * Connect to the Cryologger ITB using a micro USB cable.
-* In the Arduino IDE click on "Select Board" and then "Adafruit Feather M0 (SAMD).
+* In the Arduino IDE click on "Select Board" and then "Adafruit Feather M0 (SAMD)
 ![image](https://github.com/adamgarbo/cryologger-ice-tracking-beacon/assets/22924092/0199d2f2-ca16-42ae-bb7f-c8cd82348479)
 * If the board is not auto-populated, click on "Select other board and port..." and search for "Adafruit Feather M0":
-* Be sure to select the appropriate serial port that is connected to the Arduino.
+* Be sure to select the appropriate serial port that is connected to the Arduino
 ![image](https://github.com/adamgarbo/cryologger-ice-tracking-beacon/assets/22924092/dc0b3bcc-e7c9-4635-941f-46600e63a128)

-## Step 7: Upload Program
+## Step 8: Upload Program
-* Once the code has compiled successfully, click on the right pointed arrow to upload the code
+* Once the code has compiled successfully, click on the right-pointed arrow to upload the code
-* Watch debugging window for compilation errors and/or success messages
+* Watch the output window for compilation errors and/or success messages
+* If no errors are presented, the code has now been successfully uploaded!
 ![image](https://github.com/adamgarbo/cryologger-ice-tracking-beacon/assets/22924092/9b6e171d-9864-46d8-8cc3-003e7c313a0c)

+## Step 9: Next Steps
+* Next, the detailed operation of the Cryologger ITB will be covered OPERATION.md